 Caroline Reid is a poet and performer who lives in Adelaide, Australia on the traditional lands of the Kaurna people.
 Her debut collection SIARAD, poetry & prose, is published by ES-Press, an imprint of Spineless Wonders.
 SIARAD, a Welsh word meaning 'to speak or talk', is a rich and adventurous hybrid book.
 A nod to Caroline's cultural heritage, it also embodies the boundary crossing of her lived experience as a Welsh/Irish child migrant and her outstanding ability to be genre-fluid: Page, performance or video poem, in her own voice or through words in the mouth of a character, her storytelling is expansive and inventive.

 Before finding her niche in spoken word, Caroline wrote for theatre.
 She was commissioned to write her first full-length play for Black Swan Theatre Company in 1997.
-Since then her plays have been broadcast, performed in international festivals, and published (Prayer to an Iron God, Currency Press 2010).
-Her poems and stories appear in numerous literary journals including Cordite, Red Room Poetry, Verity La, Spineless Wonders and Review of Australian Fiction and her work has been shortlisted for awards including the International Bath Flash Fiction Award, Julie Lewis Literary Award, Spineless Wonders Australian Icons.
+Her plays have been broadcast, performed in international festivals, and Prayer to an Iron God was published by Currency Press in 2010.
+Her poems and stories are printed in literary journals such as Cordite, Red Room Poetry, Verity La, Spineless Wonders and Review of Australian Fiction; and been shortlisted for numerous awards including the International Bath Flash Fiction Award, Julie Lewis Literary Award, & the Spineless Wonders Australian Icons.
 She has a Bachelor of Arts degree in Theatre and Writing from Curtin University.